clarkezone/pocketshorten/endtoenddemo/README.md

 3. Connect Data
 4. Start sending data
 5. scroll down and click agent operator
-6. ensure cluster is named and namespace is grafanacloud
+6. ensure cluster is named `rapi-c4` and namespace is `grafanacloud`
-7. open `installgrafanacloud.sh` and replace `#TODO: insert config from dashboard` with the config
+7. open `installgrafanacloud.sh` in VSCODE (to paste from host) and replace `#TODO: insert config from dashboard` with the config
 8. IMPORTANT!
 Update `serviceMonitorSelector` and `podMonitorSelector` with {}
 9. Run `installgrafanacloud.sh`